linzer0/divide-and-conquer-interfaces-in-Unity/README.md

 # Divide and conquer User Interface in Unity

-I tell you how to create custom UI elements through Mesh creation using Unity and UI Toolkit.
+I tell you how to create custom UI elements through Mesh creation using **Unity** and **UI Toolkit**.

 ![alt](https://github.com/linzer0/divide-and-conquer-interfaces-in-Unity/blob/main/ReadmeResouces/0.png)

 ## What do we do?
-Within the framework of this article, we will analyze the possibilities of generating custom UI elements using the UI Toolkit.
+Within the framework of this article, we will analyze the possibilities of generating custom UI elements using the **UI Toolkit**.

 First, we'll take a closer look at creating a triangle based on mash generation, and second - a gradient rhombus!